Can I Refinance a Car With Bad Credit

 Editor's note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-The best time to refinance your car, even with bad credit, is when the following situations apply. - If Your Credit Score Has Improved.
+If Your Credit Score Has Improved.
 Ideally, you've been taking steps to improve your overall credit record by paying bills on time, reducing debt, and catching up on past accounts that are due.
 A higher credit score can improve your chances of qualifying for a loan with a lower interest rate and better terms.
-It's helpful to check your credit score periodically, which you can do through many credit cards and financial institutions, to see where you are.
+It's helpful to check your credit score periodically, which you can do through many credit cards and financial institutions, to see where you are. -

 Comparing Auto Loan Refinance Lenders for Bad Credit

-When you're considering refinancing your car loan and have bad credit, here are some tips to keep in mind as you choose a lender. - Compare Multiple Loans.
+Compare Multiple Loans.
 Don't automatically settle for the first loan you find.
-Research to find the best loans to help you lower your car loan payments.
+Research to find the best loans to help you lower your car loan payments. -

 The Takeaway